 The Review Committee has completed a comprehensive review of the Agreement; its usefulness, relevancy and suitability in terms of objectives for managing the groundwater resources both equitably and sustainably along the border.
 The approach taken was one of collaboration between the two Contracting Governments and members of the Review Committee.
 The review has considered the outcomes delivered by the Agreement and how these can be improved to better protect and manage the groundwater into the future while maintaining the principle of equitable sharing of the resource.
-The Review Committee is now preparing its advice and recommendations to the two Contracting Governments for building on the current arrangements, to ensure the sustainability of the shared groundwater resource.
+The Review Committee is now preparing to consult with both Contracting Governments in 2020-21 to discuss its proposed recommendations for building on the current arrangements, to ensure the sustainability of the shared groundwater resource.